ljinlabs/ljinlabs/README.md

 I like...
 - reading
 - history
+- languages
 - cooking
-- trying to run and giving up and then walking
+- trying to run and giving up and then walking, not necessarily in that order